La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **da zo'u da prami da**
 > _There is **da** such that **da** loves **da**.
 There is someone who loves himself/herself._

-It is not necessary for a pronoun to be the direct noun of the relation:
+It is not necessary for a pronoun to be the direct argument of the relation:

 > **da zo'u le gerku pe da cu viska mi**
 > _There is **da** such that the dog of them sees me.
 Somebody's dog sees me._